weknowinc/drupal8-migration-terms/README.md

 -------------

 ## Install Drupal Console
-If you do'nt have it yet, follow the installation instructions [here](https://docs.drupalconsole.com/en/getting/project.html)
+If you don't have it yet, follow the installation instructions [here](https://docs.drupalconsole.com/en/getting/project.html)

 ## Enable custom module.